GailFairley/NapierGroupF/Usecases/use-case7.md

 Three different reports segmented by area are made available to the employees.

+Reports:
+- The population of people, people living in cities, and people not living in cities in each continent.
+- The population of people, people living in cities, and people not living in cities in each region.
+- The population of people, people living in cities, and people not living in cities in each country.

 ### Failed End Condition

 No reports are produced.